timebis/go-entsoe/README.md

 ENTSO-E, the European Network of Transmission System Operators, represents 39 electricity transmission system operators (TSOs) from 35 countries across Europe.
 The ENTSO-E Transparency Platform aims to provide free, continuous access to pan-European electricity market data for all users, across six main categories: Load, Generation, Transmission, Balancing, Outages and Congestion Management.

+### API Token
+One should create an account on the [ENTSO-E Transparency Platform](https://transparency.entsoe.eu/usrm/user/myAccountSettings) and get an API token.
+This token could be stored in the `.env` file or as an environment variable.

 ## Usage

 ### Basic usage